[5 min. read]

 Slow down to get clarity.
 Use the CLEAR and TOSCA frameworks to remove ambiguity, uncover pain points, and align on what really needs solving.

 Don’t fix everything.
 Focus on the few causes that will drive the biggest results.
-Use frameworks like Impact vs. Effort, ICE scoring, and the 80/20 Rule to choose wisely.
+Use Impact vs. Effort, ICE, and the 80/20 Rule, then turn choices into a simple action plan.

 “A clear mind solves better.
-DSPT brings clarity to chaos.”
+DSPD brings clarity to chaos.”

 Many problems start fuzzy.
 You hear words like "engagement," "growth," or "performance"—but what do they really mean?